Baizho/surface-typing-lab/README.md

 ### src/analysis/visualize_ikts.py

-Generates three figures: per-word IKT consistency across repetitions, side-by-side comparison of ambiguous word pairs, and a vocabulary-wide mean IKT summary colored by L-R pattern group.
+Generates three figures: per-word IKT consistency across repetitions, side-by-side comparison of ambiguous word pairs (you can change the script to incorporate the words you want to compare), and a vocabulary-wide mean IKT summary colored by L-R pattern group.

     PYTHONPATH=. python src/analysis/visualize_ikts.py \